Acland Burghley School: LaSWAP Sixth Form

-The LaSWAP Sixth Form is the sixth form consortium of four North London schools: Acland Burghley School, La Sainte Union Catholic School, Parliament Hill School and William Ellis School.
+The LaSWAP Sixth Form is the sixth form consortium of four north London schools: Acland Burghley School, La Sainte Union Catholic School, Parliament Hill School and William Ellis School.
 It is one of the largest sixth form consortia in the Greater London area offering some 42 different A level courses, AGCEs, BTECs, NVQs and GCSE courses.
 The name was formed from the first three letters of La Sainte Union and the first letter of the other three schools.

+Architecture

+The school is notable for its brutalist architecture by firm Howell Killick Partridge and Amis, constructed between 1963 and 1967.
+It consists of a three storey central core with three five storey towers fanning out from the east side.
+A hexagonal assembly hall using timber and concrete is linked to the hall by a walkway.
+In 1979 the original gymnasium and games hall was destroyed in a fire.

+Later additions include a replacement sports hall, a two storey music and dance centre, and a sixth form centre.
+The 1960s elements of the site were Grade II listed by Historic England in 2016.

+In 2025 the National Lottery Heritage Fund awarded £1 million for restoration of the assembly hall and creation of the UK's first Museum of Brutalist Architecture.

 Notable former staff

-June Fisher was a deputy and later acting head here before she left to take up a headship and to be President of the NUT.
+June Fisher was a deputy and later acting head before she left to take up a headship and to be President of the NUT.